powercord-org/powercord-backend/docs/3-advanced-plugins/7-advanced-patterns.md

 deep understanding of React.

-Even if we do a lot of the dirty work behind the scenes, it's still really recommended to understand what's going under the hoods to understand the errors you'll face, or any weird behavior occurring.
+Even if we do a lot of the dirty work behind the scenes, it's still really recommended to understand what's going under the hood to understand the errors you'll face, or any weird behavior occurring.